-In the labor market, higher educational achievement is often used as a proxy for the quality of workers in a market where employers – buyers – have insufficient information about the quality of the specific product they’re buying.
+In the marketplace, buyers and sellers haggle over price and quality.
+Supply and demand influence the price paid as well as the quality of products available and the ease of sale.
+When supply is abundant and demand is limited, a buyer can pay a lower price for a higher quality product.
+On the other hand, when supply is limited and demand is high, a seller can charge a higher price for a lower quality product.
+Higher educational achievement is often used as a proxy for the quality of job seekers in a market where employers – buyers – have insufficient information about the quality of the specific product they’re buying.
 Bachelor’s degree holders spend at least four years obtaining a degree.
-While college entrants may be prevented from completing a degree for a variety of reasons, completion reflects motivation and an ability to focus, follow through, and finish.
-College graduates are seen as high quality products that require less time and cost to train for job specific duties.
-They represent a low risk, high value investment to employers.
+Although college entrants may be prevented from completing a degree for a variety of reasons, completion reflects motivation and an ability to focus, follow through, and finish.
+In the labor market, college graduates are seen as high quality products that require less time and cost to train for job specific duties.
+They represent a low-risk, high-value investment to employers.

-As a share of the available labor force (those looking for work), the supply of degree holders is lowest during expansion and highest during recession.
-The supply increases in recession as both degree holders and those without a degree lose jobs.
-Since the labor pool during this time is saturated with all education levels during these times, and overall demand for workers is low, employers can increase minimum job qualifications and pay lower prices for higher skillsets.
-This is one reason degree holders may find themselves underemployed (in jobs that don’t require their specific degree).
-An upside, however, is the unemployment rate for bachelor’s degree holders remains relatively low.
+As a share of the labor force, the available supply (those searching for work) of degree holders is lowest during economic expansions and highest during recessions.
+The available supply increases during a recession as both degree holders and those without a degree lose jobs.
+Since the labor pool during this time is saturated with all education levels and overall demand for workers is low, employers can increase minimum job qualifications and pay lower prices for higher skillsets.
+Degree holders have an easier time retaining or regaining employment during these tough economic times.
+The downside is that degree holders may find themselves underemployed (in jobs that don’t require their specific degree).
+The upside is that the unemployment rate for bachelor’s degree holders remains relatively low.

 In 2014, the Hamilton Project used data from the American Community Survey to calculate expected annual and career earnings for 80 college majors.
 Their interactive graphs allow comparison between majors as well as associate’s degree; some college, no degree; high school diploma; and no diploma.
 Career earnings were $1.39 million (in 2014 dollars) for bachelor’s degree holders in the 50th percentile, $0.74 million for high school graduates, and $0.55 million for non-graduates.